IRFM/IMASViz/doc/source/manual/plotting_1d_arrays.rst

 are available in the right-click menu.

 ..
 Note::
-   Term :guilabel:`Plot Display` is used for any base window for displaying plots.
+   Term :guilabel:`Plot Display` is used for any base subwindow for displaying plots.
 Following that the :guilabel:`Plot Figure` contains a single :guilabel:`Plot Display`, while :guilabel:`Table Plot View` and :guilabel:`Stacked Plot View` consist of multiple